 Dana Provus, M.A., Middle School Learning Specialist, earned her B.A. in elementary education from the University of Iowa.
 She also has a master's degree from Concordia University in reading and literacy and another from National Louis University in school administration and supervision.
 Dana began her career in Skokie, Illinois, teaching sixth-grade language arts and then went on to teach third grade in a neighboring district.
 Before moving to Minnesota, she served as a literacy coach in Deerfield, Illinois, collaborating with administration to improve student learning, coaching teachers to improve upon their craft, and helping both struggling and gifted students.
 Outside of school, Dana loves to cook, exercise, and spend time with her husband and young children.

-Courtney Shaw, Resource Teacher, earned her B.S. in Latin Education from the University of Wisconsin–Madison, her MA in Education from Hamline University, and a professional certificate in neurodiversity and learning disabilities with an emphasis in executive skills coaching from Landmark College.
+Courtney Shaw, Student Services Coordinator, earned her B.S. in Latin education from the University of Wisconsin–Madison, her M.A. in education from Hamline University, and a professional certificate in neurodiversity and learning disabilities with an emphasis in executive skills coaching from Landmark College.
 For more than 15 years she has been supporting and empowering students to recognize and appreciate themselves as unique learners, maximizing their strengths and addressing their challenges.
 She has worked at Whitney M. Young Magnet High School in Chicago, Southview Middle School in Edina, Blake, and Groves Academy.
 In addition to supporting students at Heilicher, Courtney writes curriculum and provides faculty training and support at a charter school in the south metro.
-In her freetime she enjoys running, searching for her textile craft talent, and spending time with her husband and two daughters.
+In her free time she enjoys running, searching for her textile craft talent, and spending time with her husband and two daughters.